sumiya-sadiya-analyst/Power-BI-Bank-Customer-Churn-Analysis/README.md

 This dataset is used for customer churn analysis in the banking industry.
 ## 👉 Goal: Predict or analyze which customers are likely to leave the bank!!!

-## Live Power BI Project 📊 👇 Click the Link to see full dashboard pages
+## 👇Live Power BI Project
+## 👇 Click the Link to see full dashboard pages 📊

 - <a href= "https://app.powerbi.com/view?r=eyJrIjoiYzY5NGVlM2ItMWIxYS00OWQwLTkwYzctMTU5NzE1YjA4MTkyIiwidCI6IjY3NmJmOTIyLTRjZDMtNGRkNi1hODYyLWNiNTAyMWYwNzUzMSIsImMiOjEwfQ%3D%3D">Live Power BI Project</a>